adrian-baumann/basic-income-explorative-analysis/README.md

 ## Content

-Mein Grundeinkommen e.V. is a non-profit Organisation trying to advance the discussion and knowledge about the unconditional basic income (ubi) in Germany by raffling off crowdfunded ubi's.
+Mein Grundeinkommen e.V. is a non-profit organisation trying to advance the discussion and knowledge about the unconditional basic income (ubi) in Germany by raffling off crowdfunded ubi's.

 As of Nov.'19 Mein Grundeinkommen did not have the resources to do in-depth Data Analysis.
 Thus my analysis aims to answer some key questions to develop an understanding of the users and donors of Mein Grundeinkommen e.V., for example:
 - When do people sign up as users/become donors?